SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-In many individuals with the signs and symptoms of familial isolated hyperparathyroidism, a mutation in the MEN1, CDC73, or CASR gene has not been identified, indicating that other genes may be involved in this condition.
-The genetic cause of these cases is unknown.
+Many individuals with the signs and symptoms of familial isolated hyperparathyroidism do not have an identified variant in the associated genes, indicating that other genes may be involved in the development of this condition.
+The genetic cause in these cases is unknown.

 Learn more about the genes associated with Familial isolated hyperparathyroidism